Silica Testing Services and Experts

 OSHA’s Updated Silica Standards for Construction, General Industry and Maritime

-The updated OSHA silica standards set a permissible exposure limit (PEL) of 50 µg/m3 average over an 8-hour day and establishes an action level (concentration of a specific substance, calculated as an eight (8)-hour time-weighted average, which initiates certain required activities such as exposure monitoring and medical surveillance) of 25 µg/m3.
-In their new standards, OSHA claimed the lower numbers would curb lung cancer, silicosis, chronic obstructive pulmonary disease and kidney disease, and OSHA projected that the lower PEL would lead to 600 less lives lost to silica exposure and more than 900 less new cases of silicosis per year.
+The updated OSHA silica standards set limit (PEL) of 50 µg/m3 average over an 8-hour day and establishes a new action level (concentration of a specific substance, calculated as an eight (8)-hour time-weighted average, which initiates certain required activities such as exposure monitoring and medical surveillance) of 25 µg/m3.
+OSHA believes with the new lower standards they can mitigate the risks of disease due to exposures.
+OSHA projected that the lower PEL equal 600 less deaths associated with silica exposure and more than 900 less new cases of silicosis per year.

-OSHA offers guidance for employers seeking to comply with the new construction industry silica standard through their guidance document.
+OSHA offers guidance to small entity employers seeking to comply with the new construction industry silica standard through the OSHA guidance document.

 An important distinction between the General Industry/Maritime Standards and the Construction Standard is the inclusion of a table of tasks (Table 1), engineering controls, and respiratory protection in the Construction Standard that employers can use in lieu of measuring exposures to aid in controlling silica exposures in their workplaces.
 An example of a task, the OSHA-prescribed engineering control, and the required respiratory protection is illustrated in the excerpt from 1926.1153(c)(1) Specified Exposure Control Methods When Working with Materials Containing Crystalline Silica Table 1 below.